We test motorbikes in all conditions and this is the winter kit we wouldn't be without | MCN

 Gloves

 When you start riding in colder weather, the first thing you’ll notice is how cold your fingers get.
 It’s likely to be the main thing that puts you off winter riding, so getting a good pair of winter gloves is the first port of call.
-You can opt for gloves with thick thermal linings, or some electronically powered heated gloves for maximum cosiness.
+Thicker thermal linings help to keep heat in and stave off the wind-chill effect substantially, making them an affordable and dependable winter companion.
 Here’s our picks of the best right now:

 "I’ve ridden in cold and damp conditions and they’ve been comfortable and kept my hands dry.
 And, unlike some winter gloves, they are not too bulky.